Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (d) a combination of the above options.

-8.8.3 In regard to 8.8.2 (a) the Head of School or Course Coordinator should contact Student Business Services to determine whether there is sufficient time remaining in the examination period to accommodate this option.
+8.8.3 In regard to 8.8.2 (a) the Dean of School or Course Coordinator must contact Student Business Services to determine whether there is sufficient time remaining in the examination period to accommodate this option.

-8.8.4 The decision reached by the Head of School should be communicated to the students and the Academic Registrar and Director, Student Services within 24 hours of the sitting of the disrupted examination.
+8.8.4 The decision reached by the Dean of School must be communicated to the students and the Academic Registrar and Director, Student Services within 24 hours of the sitting of the disrupted examination.

 8.8.5 Under the Student Conduct - Governing Policy, any student disrupting an examination can be instantly dismissed from the examination venue at the discretion of the invigilator.
 Where dismissal is the appropriate course of action, the examination supervisor or invigilator documents the incident and provides a report, as per the Student Misconduct - Procedures.